Mo3tassemdyab/Tailwind-CSS/README.md

 # Tailwind-CSS
-Tailwind CSS is a utility-first CSS framework for rapidly building modern websites without ever leaving your HTML
+Tailwind CSS is a utility-first CSS framework for rapidly building modern websites without ever leaving your HTML.

 # ScreenShots